macto94/AISystemDesign-FinalProject-Team1/README.md

 ## Setup
 ### Prerequisite
 Install specific versions of CUDA, Torch, etc. at your virtual environment using `pip install`.
+If your CUDA version is lower than 11, you should install suitable torch or upgrade CUDA.
 My setup is as follows:
 - CUDA : 11.7
 - Torch : 1.13.0
 - transformers : 4.26.0.dev0